KARTHIC-C-M/Getting-and-Cleaning-Data/README.md

 The new generated dataset contained variables calculated based on the mean and standard deviation.
 Each row of the dataset is an average of each activity type for all subjects.

 ### The code was written based on the instruction of this assignment
-Read training and test dataset into R environment.
-Read variable names into R envrionment.
-Read subject index into R environment.

 1. Merges the training and the test sets to create one data set.
 Use command rbind to combine training and test set
 2. Extracts only the measurements on the mean and standard deviation for each measurement.